In kintsugi, the bowl’s brokenness becomes its beauty.

 - In which places have you been most deeply broken?

-- How might God be calling you to serve out of your broken places?
+- How might God be calling you to get involved because of your broken places?

 In the Midst of Grief

 Grief is no stranger to those of us affected by chronic illness, pain, and suffering.
-While there are no rules for grieving chronic loss, there is a road map and there are fellow travelers ahead and behind us on the journey.
+While there are no rules for grieving chronic loss, there is a road map, and fellow travelers are ahead and behind us on the journey.
 Grief often precedes growth.

 SELF-CARE